griffithlab/pVACtools/docs/pvacseq/optional_downstream_analysis_tools.rst

      "Accept (0.72)").
 It shows "NA" for variants where the model could not make a prediction, which may be due to a candidate not being present in either the Class I or Class II aggregated reports.

-The ``--threshold`` parameter controls the probability threshold for Accept predictions (default: 0.55).
+The ``--threshold_accept`` parameter controls the probability threshold for Accept predictions (default: 0.55).
-Variants with prediction probabilities above this threshold are evaluated as "Accept", while those below 0.30 are evaluated as "Reject".
+Variants with prediction probabilities >= this threshold are evaluated as "Accept".
+The ``--threshold_reject`` parameter controls the probability threshold for Reject predictions (default: 0.30).
+Variants with prediction probabilities <= this threshold are evaluated as "Reject".
 Everything in between is set to "Pending" for manual review.
 The ``--artifacts_path`` parameter allows you to specify a custom directory containing ML model artifacts, though by default the tool uses the model artifacts included with the pvactools package.